ooni/ooni.org/content/install/cli/ubuntu-debian.md

 ---
-title: Install OONI Probe on Debian/Ubuntu
+title: Install OONI Probe CLI on Debian/Ubuntu linux
 description: How to install the OONI Probe CLI on Debian/Ubuntu linux
 platform: cli
 ---